leanderseige/iiif-leipzig-opendata/README.md

 ### Content Negotiation

-The API responds default with IIIF Presentation API Version 2.
-In order to get Version 3 manifests it is possible to
+The API responds default with IIIF Presentation API version 2.
+In order to get version 3 manifests it is possible to

 * append the parameter ```?version=3``` to the manifest URI
 ```